ocurity/dracon/docs/getting-started/installation.md

 ## Deploying Dracon dependencies

+> :warning: **Warning 2:** make sure that you have all the needed tools installed in your system

 1. When your Kubernetes cluster is ready to deploy the dependencies, make sure that you have set the correct context and then run the following: